Ismaili Centre, Lisbon: Establishment

 The Ismaili community in Portugal has grown since the 1970s, necessitating the need for this new, permanent marker of their presence in Portugal.

+On July 13, 2023, the Portuguese President Marcelo Rebelo de Sousa awarded the Portuguese Order of Merit to the Ismaili Centre, Lisbon.

 Architecture

-The Ismaili Centre, Lisbon is a distinct architectural complex residing in a large space of 18 thousand square meters, 12 thousand of which consist of gardens and patios.
+The Ismaili Centre, Lisbon is a distinct architectural complex on a 18000 m2 site, that contains 12000 m2 of gardens and patios.
 The main religious and meeting space of the local Ismaili Muslim community is located in the lioz stone and glass building located in the Laranjeiras neighbourhood.

 The site was developed following an international competition resulting in the selection of architect Raj Rewal.
 He was later joined by the office of the Portuguese architect, Frederico Valsassina.
 The landscaping was entrusted to PROAP.

 The Ismaili Centre takes inspiration from the philosophy and traditions of Eastern Islamic architecture, combined with those from the Iberian Peninsula.
 The principles are highlighted in the composition of space, in the numerous courtyards and fountains, in the stonework and the metal gates and in the Mediterranean flora.
 The design is influenced by an amalgamation of traditional spatial arrangements of courtyards, such as those in the Alhambra and Fatehpur Sikri, as well as Islamic patterns.

 Fountains, running water and foliage form the landscaping of the six courtyards and external spaces.